The Problem

 I’m already dead inside about this act of ignoring.

-But I have to ignore anyway (if I want to get to my true response, which is to move on to the funeral.)
+But I have to ignore anyway (if I want to get my true response out there, which is to keep moving on to the funeral.)

 So start ignoring the delay by focusing on

-mechanically moving (my focus) on to picking up the box and carrying it to the two foot deep hole I dug for it.
+mechanically moving (my focus) on to carrying my hamster in its coffin to the two-foot deep hole I dug for it.

 Step 3